Purdue-SoCET/RISCVBusiness/docs/src/multicore.md

 the power and area overhead that a homogenous design requires.
 Current RISCVBusiness allows configurable RISC-V extensions, caches, branch predictor, and multipliers for heterogeneous core designs.

 ### Heterogeneous Multicore Build Framework
-Each core can be configured in YAML configuration file.
+Each core can be configured in the YAML configuration file.
 Per core configurable settings are Extensions, Branch predictor, Caches, and Multipliers.
 Global configurations include num_harts, xlen, bus type, cache block sizes, and supervisor settings.

 ```make config``` parses the configuration file to generate 3 files for building the core.
  - `source_code/packages/core_configuration_pkg.sv`